-During the fall and spring semesters of their first year, new TAs are assigned teaching mentors and participate in a year-long mentoring program.
+During the fall and spring semesters of their first year, new TAs are assigned teaching mentors and participate in a year-long peer-mentoring program.
 Several times throughout the semester, small groups of TAs and their mentors meet.
-Mentors also meet individually with their TAs.
+Mentors also meet with TAs individually.
 Mentors visit each TA's class and, at the end of the semester, write a letter evaluating their work with the TA over the course of the semester.